necrolingus/browser_platform_game/README.md

 Scales to the level size, with twinkling stars ⭐, drifting nebulae 🌠, and distant planets 🪐.
 It's the little things.

-### 🛸 Boss Arena
+### 🛸 Boss Arenas
 Every level ends in a locked-camera boss arena.
 No enemies.
 No obstacles.
-Just you, some platforms, and a very angry alien.
+Just you, some platforms, and a very angry alien (or three).

+---

+## 🗺️ The Levels

-### 👽 Level 1 Boss: Greyus Prime
+### Level 1 — The Alien Jungle 🌿
+4 play screens + boss arena.
+Walkers, Chargers, and Flyers.
+Normal gun only.
+Your introduction to the galaxy's worst neighbourhood.

-A classic Grey alien in a flying saucer. **5x** your size. **30 HP.**
+**Boss: Greyus Prime** 👽 — A classic Grey alien in a flying saucer.
-Keeps his distance (for now 😉).
-Shoots green plasma bursts 💚 with pauses between so you can push forward and take risks.
+**5x** your size. **50 HP.** Keeps his distance and shoots green plasma bursts 💚 with pauses between so you can push forward.

-### 🎛️ Fully Parameterized
-Every tunable value lives in `js/constants.js`.
-Want a harder boss?
-Faster bullets?
-More flyers? **Change a number.** That's the whole workflow.
+### Level 2 — The Return 🌑
+8 play screens + boss arena.
+Introduces **Dashers** and **Froggers**.
+Unlocks the **mega gun** 💜 and mouse-wheel weapon switching.
+More acid plants.
+Story intro screen with mechanic hints.

+**Boss: Greyus Prime Plus** 🖤 — The emo son.
+Black saucer, hot-pink accents, smudged eyeliner. **75 HP.** More aggressive than dad, faster charges, denser bullet bursts.
+Classic daddy issues.

-### ✅ Level Validator
+### Level 3 — Sector 9 🌑
-Auto-fixes misplaced gems and floating enemies, warns you about unreachable platforms and unjumpable lava gaps, and derives the player's actual physics limits at load time.
-It's basically a little robot QA 🤖 that ships with the game.
+8 play screens + boss arena.
+Monochrome desaturated terrain (ghostly negative-photograph look).
+Enemy density cranked to maximum — every platform is dangerous.
+The final showdown.

+**Boss: The Greyus Triplets** 👽👽👽 — Three saucers orbiting in triangular formation, connected by pulsing red energy beams. **180 shared HP** — hitting any saucer drains the same pool.
+Every 10th shot across all three is an **uber bullet** (massive, glowing, instant kill).
+All three fire simultaneously.
+Dark metal saucers with red accents.

 ---